Kathleen Zellner

 Kathleen Zellner is an American attorney who has worked extensively in wrongful conviction advocacy.
 Notable clients Zellner has represented include Steven Avery (who was the subject of the 2015 and 2018 Netflix series Making a Murderer), Kevin Fox (who was falsely accused of murdering his daughter), Ryan W. Ferguson, Larry Eyler, and 19 exonerees who are listed in the National Registry of Exonerations.

 Early life and education

-Kathleen Zellner was born in Midland, Texas, the second of seven children.
+Kathleen Zellner was born in Midland, Texas, on May 7, 1949, the second of seven children.
 Her father Owen Thomas was a geologist, and her mother Winifred was a chemist who became a nurse.
 When she was nine years old, she and her family moved to Bartlesville, Oklahoma.

 She attended Marquette University in Wisconsin, and then the University of Missouri, before graduating with a B.A. from Concordia University in Montreal, Canada.
 She received her Juris Doctor from the Northern Illinois University College of Law in 1981, where she was Editor-in-Chief of the Law Review, and clerked for 2nd District Illinois Appellate Court justice George W. Lindberg.